dhiwinsamrich/Web-Scraping/README.md

 **Extract JavaScript and CSS files from any webpage using Python and BeautifulSoup.**
 *Use Case:* Analyze and retrieve the JavaScript and CSS resources from a webpage for development or research purposes.

+### 📚 **16.
+Wikipedia Extractor**
+**Extract and summarize content from Wikipedia pages using Python and the Wikipedia API.**
+*Use Case:* Automatically retrieve relevant information and summaries from Wikipedia for research or content generation.

 ---

 ## 🌟 **Key Features**